Kanavane Kankanda Deivam: Production

 Kanavane Kankanda Deivam was directed by T. R. Raghunath, and produced by Pattanna and Narayana Iyengar under Narayanan Company.
 The story was written by K. V. Srinivasan, Umachandran and Sadasivabrahmam, while Srinivasan wrote the screenplay and Umachandran the dialogues.
 Cinematography was handled by B. S. Ranga.
 The producers initially rejected R. Ganesh (later known Gemini Ganesan) for the lead role of Vijayan because they believed he was too attractive to play a disfigured hunchback.
 Ganesh later disguised himself as a hunchbacked beggar and approached Iyengar, who mistook him for an actual beggar and offered him alms until Ganesh revealed his true identity.
 Impressed with his unorthodox auditioning, Iyengar cast Ganesh.
 For every day of filming, Ganesh's makeup took hours to apply and he could not eat until filming ended for the day.

 The producers cast Anjali Devi as the princess Nalini after being impressed with her performance in Sorgavasal (1954).
 P. Bhanumathi was initially cast as the snake queen Nagarani after production began.
 She filmed many sequences, including the song "Unnai Kann Theduthey", but left in the middle of production.
 The role was later recast with Lalitha.
+Ganesh performed many stunts without the use of a stunt double.
 While the film was shot primarily in black-and-white at Vauhini, Revati and Narasu studios in Madras, the sequences in Gevacolor were shot at Mehboob Studio in Bombay.
 The final cut of the film was 174446 feet.

 Soundtrack

 The soundtrack composed by A. Rama Rao and Hemant Kumar.
-Lyrics written by Papanasam Sivan, V. Seetha Raman, K. V. Srinivasan, Ku.
-Ma.
-Balasubramaniam and Hemanth Rao.
 The hiccups in "Unnai Kann Theduthey" were not originally planned, but added through improvisation.
 The song was originally sung by P. Bhanumathi, but after her exit, it was resung by P. Susheela.
 However, Bhanumathi's hiccups in the original version were retained in the new version.
 The song was later sampled by G. V. Prakash Kumar in a song by the same name in Va (2010).